dylanized/claw/README.md

 External Config
 ---

-Claw can take its configuraction from a JSON file:
+Claw can import its configuration from a JSON file:

     claw('sample1.json');

-The json file looks like this:
+The file looks like this:

 ```js
 {